streamsdb/site/docs/getting-started-dotnet.md

   });
 ```

 The `AppendStream()` method returns the position of the first message that has been written to the stream.
-All messages in a single append operation are written directly after eachother.
+In StreamsDB the append operation is an [atomic operation](https://en.wikipedia.org/wiki/Atomicity_(database_systems)), either all the messages are written or none in case of an error.
+Also on a succesful write all messages in a single append operation are written directly after eachother.
+In other words, if the example from above returned position `1`, the next message `world` is at position `2` and `!` at position `3`.

 ## Reading from a stream